Baptist Cancer Risk and Prevention Program

 If you have a personal or family history of cancer or meet any of the criteria below, we encourage you to consider genetic testing:

-- Cancer that was diagnosed at a young age (under 50)
+- You or a close relative that was diagnosed with cancer at a young age (under 50)

 - Several different types of cancer that have occurred independently

 - Several close blood relatives who have the same type of cancer

 - Rare cancers in your personal or family history (ovarian, pancreatic, metastatic prostate cancer)

 - A male family member diagnosed with breast cancer